datacarpentry/python-ecology-lesson/episodes/00-before-we-start.md

 ## Knowing your way around Anaconda

-[Anaconda][anaconda] distribution of Python includes a lot of its popular packages, such as the IPython console, Jupyter Notebook, and Spyder IDE.
-Have a quick look around the Anaconda Navigator.
-You can launch programs from the Navigator or use the command line.

 The [Jupyter Notebook](https://jupyter.org) is an open-source web application that allows you to create and share documents that allow one to create documents that combine code, graphs, and narrative text.
 [Spyder][spyder-ide] is an **Integrated Development Environment** that allows one to write Python scripts and interact with the Python software from within a single interface.

+Due to changing terms of use, we no longer recommend [Anaconda][anaconda] a distribution of Python including popular packages, such as the IPython console, Jupyter Notebook, and Spyder IDE.
+The Anaconda Navigator can launch programs or use the command line.
 Anaconda comes with a package manager called [conda](https://conda.io/docs/) used to install and update additional packages.

 ## Research Project: Best Practices